KrishnaNaicker/Rapidoc/README.md

 ## 🔗 Related Projects

 - **[RAG 2.0](https://github.com/KrishnaNaicker/RAG-2.0)** - The AI backend system that this website showcases
-- Built with ❤️ by Krishna Naicker and Ruchir Kalokhe
+- Built with ❤️ by Krishna Naicker.

 ---